 As will be discussed, there is a different burden of proof in criminal court to obtain a conviction than for civil court to obtain a conviction, judgment, or jury award.
-This burden is the relevant “standard of proof.”
-Civil court has a lessened burden than in a more stringent standard in a criminal case.
+This proving plaintiff's burden means achieving the relevant “standard of proof.”
+Civil court has a lessened burden than in a more stringent criminal case.